Roger Borsa: Duke of Apulia and Calabria

 Roger rejoined his mother in Cephalonia, his absence causing panic and confusion with his army, according to Goffredo Malaterra.
 The two quickly returned to the peninsula and with the support of his uncle Roger I of Sicily was recognised as duke in September.
 His Lombard heritage also made him a more attractive candidate than his Norman half-brother, who had fled to Capua.
 With the support of Jordan I of Capua, Bohemond rebelled against his brother and took Oria, Otranto, and Taranto.
 Roger, however, made peace in March 1086 and the brothers acted as effective co-rulers.
 In late summer 1087, Bohemond renewed the war with the support of some of his brother's vassals.
 He surprised and defeated Roger at Fragneto and retook Taranto.
 Though described as a powerful warrior (he took the cities of Benevento, Canosa, Capua, and Lucera by siege), Roger Borsa was never able to check Bohemond's power or bring him under his control.
 The war was finally resolved by the mediation of Pope Urban II and the award of Taranto and other possessions to Bohemond.
 Roger also granted him the vassalage of Geoffrey of Conversano, thus giving Bohemond control over Brindisi, as well as Cosenza and other holdings he desired allodially.
 In September 1089 Roger Borsa was officially invested with the Duchy of Apulia by Pope Urban II at the Synod of Melfi.

 Roger permitted the minting of baronial coinage in at least two instances (Fulco of Basacers and Manso vicedux).
 He planned to urbanise the Mezzogiorno by granting charters to various towns and encouraging urban planning.
 In 1090, he and Urban tried unsuccessfully to convince Bruno of Cologne, founder of the Carthusian Order, to accept election to the archbishopric of Reggio di Calabria.

 In May 1098, at the request of his first cousin once removed Prince Richard II of Capua, Borsa and his uncle Count Roger I of Sicily began the siege of Capua, from which the prince had long ago been exiled as a minor.
 In exchange for his assistance, the duke received the homage of Richard, though he seems to have made no use of it, for Richard's successors paid no heed to Roger Borsa's overlordship.
 Capua fell after forty days of notable besieging, for Pope Urban II had come to meet Roger of Sicily and Archbishop Anselm of Canterbury had come to meet the pope.

 In October 1104, Roger besieged William, Count of Monte Sant'Angelo, who was at that time independent and pledged to the Byzantines, and expelled him from the Gargano, abolishing the county.
-He died 22 February 1111 and was buried in the cathedral of Salerno.
+He died 22 February 1111, at the age of 50, and was buried in the cathedral of Salerno.